 Ten of his sixteen non-fiction books are on organized crime.
 He was also author of a young adult novel, The Biker’s Brother, published by Annick Press.

 Business or Blood: Mafia Boss Vito Rizzuto’s Last War, which was co-written with Antonio Nicaso, was developed by New Metric Media and developed into a TV mini series called “Bad Blood,” starring Kim Coates, Anthony LaPaglia and Paul Sorvino.
 Edwards was an executive producer and consultant on the project, which is called “Bad Blood” and marketed internationally by Sky Vision.
 Simon Barry was the original head writer on the project and Michael Konyves deserves credit for writing Season 2.

 Among the show’s fans is Snoop Dogg, who posted, from the back of a limo a spontaneous review which included: “Yo.
 Hot show alert, hot show alert.
 Netflix.
 ‘Bad Blood.’
 That mutha fukka hard… I’m just a fan of this shit and that’s some good shit.
 It’s called ‘Bad Blood’ and it’s on Netflix.”

-Season 1 of “Bad Blood” first appeared on Netflix worldwide on December 7, 2018.
-There’s no air date yet for Season 2.
+Season 1 of “Bad Blood” first appeared on Netflix worldwide on December 7, 2018, followed by Season 2.

 Bad Blood debuted on City and FX in September 2017.
 Business or Blood became a Globe and Mail and Toronto Starbest-seller again after Random House re-released it that month under the title Bad Blood: The End of Honour.